raczben/orokimadas/README.md

 #### Setting up the KeyStore

 The adoration webpage uses [`https` protocol](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/), this means the launch will fail if you haven't got a valid SSL certificate (at least a locally).

+For testing purposes you can bypass the SSL encripion by using a simple http connection:

+Set property `isHttpsInUse=false` in `xxx.conf.properties`

 For testing purposes you can generate certificate locally: all information can be found in the `./config/security/Readme.md` file.